 When the Dreamer finds their Dream

-As a writer, I live in a constant state of imagination, creating new worlds and people and experiences as a form of ultimate escapism.
+As a writer, I live in a constant state of imagination, creating new worlds and people and experiences as a form of symbolic reasoning.
 I have lived many lengths of my life in places I did not want to be, and when I drifted into the world beyond the tapping of my fingertips on the keyboard, I found that the pattern of the words and the sounds and imagery was the only place I wanted to be.
 I wanted to live within a fantasy, because the real world was a catastrophe.
+I wanted to understand the patterns that I was caugtht up in, not just so I could ultimately free myself, but so maybe, if my books are ever published, my words may inspire someone else to do the same.

-As a teenager, I went on a trip to Florida to visit my great aunt and uncle in Brandenton on the gulf coast.
+As a teenager, I went on a trip to Florida to visit my great aunt and uncle in Bradenton on the gulf coast.
 I immediately fell in love with the weather and the wildlife.
-As an Ohioan, reptiles and amphibians only are available for capture in a short window of time.
-In Florida, I could made friends with the turtles and anoles and tree frogs in the winter!
-When I returned to Ohio, I entered a deep depression, and felt as if a core piece of myself had been left on a sandy, sunny beach.
+As an Ohioan, reptiles and amphibians only are available for enjoyment in a short window of time.
+In Florida, I could make friends with the turtles and anoles and tree frogs in the winter!
+When I returned to Ohio as a child, I entered a deep depression, and felt as if a core piece of myself had been left on a sandy, sunny beach a 1,000 miles away.

 Now, decades later, I am living that very dream.
 Living in Tampa, Florida has been one of the best chapters of my life.
 While this dream took years to realize, now that I am here, it sometimes almost seems impossible that such a thing has come true.